brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/triggers/README.md

 ![Diagram](../../img/packageUpdateTrigger.jpg "Diagram")

 ## 2. Write the package update function
 We just created the fucntion in the previous step.
 Select the __"Functions"__ menu item in the left navigation pane of the stitch console.
-A screen appears listing the functions for the stitch application
+A screen appears listing the functions for the stitch functions.
+Select

 ```js